pimcore/customer-data-framework/doc/30_OAuth-Server.md

 # Auth - Code Grant

-  When you want to establish a auth-system third party (not trusted) Web-App or mobile App then you could use an Auth-Code-Grant.
+  When you want to establish a authentication/authorization-system for a third party (not trusted) application then you should use an Auth-Code-Grant.
   As first step you need to make a request to the controller action `formAuthorizeAuthGrantClient`:

   ```php